MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_JSL03/README.md

 ## 🛠️ JavaScript Functionality

-The JavaScript (`index.js`) in the KanBan Board prompts the user to input details for tasks, specifically two tasks:
+The JavaScript (`index.js`) in the KanBan Board prompts the user to input details for tasks, specifically three additional tasks:

 - **Title**
 - **Description**
 - **Status** (must be one of: `todo`, `doing`, or `done`)

+To add tasks, click the Add Task button.
+This triggers prompts.
+The status must be one of todo, doing, or done.
+The tasks are then stored and logged in the console.

 The JS validates the status input, converting it to lowercase and repeatedly prompting the user until a valid status is entered.